-If they were reimbursing their student via the tuition reimbursement plan, the business would see a deduction at the business tax rate or a $1,838 deduction in our example here.
-The actual cost for the business would be $3,412 to reimburse $5,250 of tuition.
-A savings of $3,676 per year.
+If they reimbursed their student via the tuition reimbursement plan, the business sees a deduction at the business tax rate or a $1,838 deduction in our example here.
+The actual cost for the business is $3,412 to reimburse $5,250 of tuition…a savings of $3,676 per year.

 The above example is taking advantage of Section 127 of the Internal Revenue Code and comes with dollar limits and administrative requirements for employers.
 The benefit must be offered to all employees.
 A written plan must be in place.
 However, the education does not have to be job related.

 A different option is under Section 132, Working Condition Fringe Benefit.
 Section 132 does not have dollar limits and does not have to be offered to all employees.
 A written plan is not required (although it is a good idea).
 Benefits can include travel expenses.
 However, the education must be job related.
 The government may closely examine whether a college course is related to the employee’s current job.
 Section 132 may be a better idea for your business.

 We are not tax professionals.
 We wanted to show you some examples of ways to wind everything together to maximize all savings opportunities.